Thinkific and Udemy are some of the most popular online course platforms for first-time online course creators.

 The winner is Thinkific because it has a lot of options to offer, including multiple payment options, design options, and complete control over your students.
 You can build your marketplace on Thinkific, unlike Udemy.

-It is the best choice if you want a hassle-free platform where someone else handles everything.
-You only need to get your course and upload it.
+It is the best choice if you want a hassle-free online course platform where someone else handles everything.
+You only need to get your online course and upload it.
 You can use Udemy to showcase your skills to a wider user base and funnel them to your custom domain.

-You can create a custom domain to brand your business, market your courses independently, and charge students at a competitive price.
-This platform integrates with many third-party applications to enhance the learning experience and improve the marketability of your course.
+You can create a custom domain to brand your online course business, market your courses independently, and charge students at a competitive price.
+This platform integrates with many third-party applications to enhance the learning experience and improve the marketability of your online course.
+In this comparison of thinkific vs udemy, thinkific I a winner.